Getting Started

 • Application: Select an application for the deployment.

-• Target Namespace Specify a Kubernetes namespace to deploy your application into.
-The default value is “default”.
-This value is not editable after creation.
+• Target Namespace Specify a Kubernetes namespace for the deployment.
+The default value is default.
+You cannot edit this value after you create the deployment.

 • Application Configuration: Add configuration overrides for this deployment if the application allows.

-1. Using the standard template format (same as Helm Charts), users can override existing configuration from the values YAML file or set a value.
-For example, setting the cameras to be used:
+• Using the standard template format (same as Helm Charts), you can override existing configuration from the values YAML file or set a value.

 deploying-to-the-edge-03.png